According to Peter Drucker, What is the Only Purpose of Business? – Building Remarkable Enterprises

 The Audacious Pursuit

-Jim Collins' oft-quoted aphorism, "Good is the enemy of great," fits well with the philosophy of Drucker.
+Jim Collins’ oft-quoted aphorism, “Good is the enemy of great,” fits well with Drucker's philosophy.

-To create customers is not a mere transactional endeavor; it's an audacious undertaking.
-It's about challenging the status quo, disrupting conventional wisdom, and defying the gravity of mediocrity.
+Creating customers is not a mere transactional endeavor; it’s an audacious undertaking.
+Marketing is a unique function that plays an essential role in this process.
+It’s about challenging the status quo, disrupting conventional wisdom, and defying the gravity of mediocrity.

 Drucker’s call to infuse purpose into business isn’t a passive directive – it’s a summons to weave purpose into every facet of the business.